Mission

 Meet OUR Team

 Aisha Hassan is a political scientist with a research interest in agro-geopolitics and regenerative agricultural development.
 Her more recent work focuses on how to guide food systems towards more sustainable outcomes.
 Aisha holds an MSc in International Development Studies from Wageningen University and Research.
 Before her MSc, she obtained a BSc in International Studies from Leiden University.
 She worked for a microfinance organization in Tanzania, where she trained young entrepreneurs to become financially independent.
 More recently, she worked as a research intern at the Clingendael Institute’s Department of Business and Peace Horn of Africa.
+Currently, researching regenerative agriculture and environmental finance at MIT.
 Aisha is passionate about photography and long-distance cycling, and has always dreamed of making the journey from Cairo to Cape Town by bike.

 Lukas Paltanavicius has over 5 years of experience in agribusiness development in Europe.
 He began his career at Scandagra (a Danish and Swedish farmers cooperative) as an Agronomist and was promoted to Product Manager.
 He also collaborated with Wageningen Academy to create a masterclass called “Future proof farming” for agribusiness professionals.
 Lukas holds a BSc in Agronomy from Vytautas Magnus University (Lithuania and Italy) and earned an MSc in Biobased Sciences from Wageningen University & Research, with a focus on circular economy, regenerative agriculture, and agribusiness.
 He has visited 40 countries across 4 continents, and his most memorable trips include skiing in the Himalayas and Mission Siberia.